taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 # leanpub-end-insert
 ~~~~~~~~

-In this part you have painted your application and components with styling.
+In this part, you have colored your application and components with styling.
 The application should be in a representable state for none designers.

 ### Part 4: Archive a Story